annotation/text-fabric/tf/docs/about/searchdesign.md

 in appreciable thinning of the yarns, while it might be an enormous amount of work, depending on the actual relations involved.

 The good news is that it is possible to detect those situations.
-Text-Fabric estimates whether it makes sense to spin a qedge, and if not, it will just skip spinning that edge.
+TF estimates whether it makes sense to spin a qedge, and if not, it will just skip spinning that edge.
 Which will make the final result gathering (stitching) more expensive.